aptech/docs/docs/CR-AmericanBinomPut_ImpVol.rst

 Purpose
 ----------------
-Computes implied volatilities for American put options using binomial method.
+Computes implied volatilities for American put options using the binomial method.

 Format
 ----------------